Dr Lone Sorensen

 Responsibilities

-- Assessment Lead (undergraduate)
+• Assessment Lead (undergraduate)

 Research interests

-My current research is concerned with communicative pathologies of liberal representative democracy and sits at the intersection of the fields of political communication, social media and political epistemology.
+My current research is concerned with communicative pathologies of liberal representative democracy and sits at the intersection of the fields of political communication, digital media and political epistemology.
 Specifically, it looks at how political truth claims travel online in the context of the Net Zero debate in the UK.
 My contribution to the burgeoining field of populism studies is an understanding of populism from a communication perspective and the development of new methods to study political performance and, specifically, digital communications from a media ecology perspective.

-In my new research I am beginning to look at communicative pathologies of democracy as manifest symptoms of the current tension between liberalism and democracy and the changing nature of political meaning-making in the new media ecology.
+In my new research I look at communicative pathologies of democracy as manifest symptoms of the current tension between liberalism and democracy and the changing nature of political meaning-making in the new media ecology.
 My main concern is with the ways in which political elites (or, in the case of populists, anti-elites) articulate, address and in some cases enhance citizen concerns with representative democracy.
 I focus on the central role that social media play in politicians’ performative repertoires, enabling them to communicate their authenticity and establish their own legitimacy in new ways.
 A second strand of research is concerned with the epistemic dimension of political claim-making and the contestation over knowledge claims and knowledge types that characterises the ‘post-truth’ political communication environment.
 In a recent pilot study, I looked at how such epistemic struggles manifest themselves in political claims about the UK government’s Net Zero strategy and the cost of living crisis and how these claims were evaluated by citizens.
 This is what I am taking forward in my current AHRC-funded project.

 My research agenda can be summarised as the following three strands of interest:

-- Populist politicians and their affinity with the media ecology, especially the ways in which populists’ meaning-making practices interact with populist ideas and with different democratic contexts and media environments.
+1. Populist politicians and their affinity with the media ecology, especially the ways in which populists’ meaning-making practices interact with populist ideas and with different democratic contexts and media environments.

-- Political elites’ appeals to citizens’ sense of diminishing political agency and feelings of efficacy.
+2. Political elites’ appeals to citizens’ sense of diminishing political agency and feelings of efficacy.
 I’m particularly interested in the ways in which democratic and historical context shape political narratives of democracy

-and liberalism in and beyond Western democracies. - The rise of mediated authenticity in performances of political representation and contested notions of truth in politics.
-This strand of my research agenda will query the changing epistemological
+3. The rise of mediated authenticity in performances of political representation and contested notions of truth in politics.
+This strand of my research agenda queries the changing epistemological

 landscape in which political elites rely on different forms of truth-telling in attempts to inspire public agency and pseudo-agency, and in which citizens search for evidence to substantiate their personal political